 First, therapy reduces our suffering.
-When we let go of old pain and emotional burdens, we have less need for unhealthy coping and experience less emptiness, despair, anger, inferiority, fear or sadness.
-Therapy is not a recipe for a pain-free life, but it does give us a stronger inner base.
+By letting go of old pain and emotional burdens, we have lees need for unhealthy coping and experience less emptiness, despair, anger, inferiority, fear or sadness.
+Therapy does not offer a recipe for a pain-free life, but it does offer more inner peace and firmness.

-Third, therapy opens up a path to profound change.
-Trauma traps us and saps our energy, but healing trauma frees up space and energy for new growth.
-Our clients find it’s suddenly within their grasp to take their relationships, family and career to a higher level, for example with more intimacy and deepened communication.
-Liberated from old pain, we come into contact with new needs, emotions, qualities and desires, which give direction to our life.
+Third, therapy opens a path to maturity and personal development.
+Trauma imprisons us and commands our attention, but healing frees up space and energy for growth.
+In brings us into contact with our deepest needs, emotions, qualities and desires, which give direction and purpose to our lives.